There has been a saying going around for years now that has got the whole culinary (and the rest of the) world putting themselves in danger.

-Chicken is not seen in the same light as a rare tender steak, and it can be quite embarrassing when cooking for a crowd and someone bites into their piece of chicken and screeches that they have pink meat, pink juices or they have a pink bone.
+Chicken is not seen in the same light as a rare tender steak.
+It could be quite embarrassing if your cooking for a crowd and someone bites into their piece of chicken and screeches that they have pink meat, pink juices or they have a pink bone.
 It can put off a whole crowd from eating your delicious BBQ.

 So why is it that you can have pink chicken even though you have cooked your chicken to the right temperature?
 Well, there are a couple of different explanations for this.